Eleutherodactylus: Etymology

 The name "Eleutherodactylus" is derived from the Greek words for 'free-toed', composed of the Ancient Greek eleutheros (ἐλεύθερος, 'free, unbound') and dactylos (δάκτυλος, 'finger, toe').

 Most species are small, slender, and cryptically colored, with three to five free toes.
 A few, such as the web-footed coquí (E. karlschmidti) of Puerto Rico, do have completely webbed feet.

 Distribution and habitat

 Species of Eleutherodactylus are found throughout the Neotropics, including the southern United States, Mexico, Central America, and the Caribbean.
 Additionally, the common coquí (E. coqui) has been introduced to several islands in the Hawaiian archipelago, as well as elsewhere in the Pacific.

 They can be terrestrial, arboreal, or aquatic, typically living in forests or riparian areas, and feeding primarily upon arthropods.
 Many Eleutherodactylus species have highly restricted ranges and are found on only one island or in one or a few localities.
 Even some of these restricted species can occur at very high densities.

+Some species of Eleutherodactylus are well adapted to urban environments and are actually notorious for being up to five times more common in developed areas than in the wild.